CLINICAL PILATES PROGRAMME (Levels 1 – 3)

 This package is for those who would like to continue using clinical Pilates as a component of their fitness schedule or someone who requires more extensive rehabilitation.
 Recommended for higher level athletes, you will be assisted with mastering clinical Pilates techniques that reinforce correct bio-mechanical patterns.

-The one-on-one sessions at Level Three are most ideal:
+The one-on-one sessions/classes at Level Three are most ideal:

 - As a way to incorporate regular exercise for those who have a history of pain and injury